SWE-UniStuttgart/Qlunc/readme.md

 ### Tutorials
 - Containing 2 [Jupyter Notebook-based tutorials](https://github.com/SWE-UniStuttgart/Qlunc/tree/Qlunc-V0.9/Tutorials); `Tutorial1.ipynb` and `Tutorial2.ipynb` with their corresponding yaml files.
 The tutorials are also available through the Binder service to ease accessibility and reproducibility.
 Users can find more information about these tutorials in the corresponding `readme.md` file dropped in this folder.
 ## Requirements
-[Anaconda Navigator1.9.12](https://www.anaconda.com/products/individual) has been installed as a graphical user interface.
-It includes, among others, Python 3.7 and spyder 4.2.1 version IDE software features, ready to be used.
-It includes also JupyterLab 2.2.6 and Jupyter Notebook 6.2.0 versions.

 The following python libraries and tools should be installed beforehand and are included in the `environment.yml` file:

 - matplotlib==3.2.1